 Okay, here you can go the relief or screen printing ink route.
 My recommendations for textile inks is based on a big review of the best and worst block printing inks for fabric that I did.

 Lately, I've been using Speedball's Fabric Block Printing Ink (like in the rattlesnake shirt pictured here) and Gamblin's Drive by Black Textile Ink, both oil-based and washable when dry.
 Oil-based inks have worked the best for the majority of my applications and I tend to get the crispest and most consistent impressions with them.

 Many people use screen-printing textile inks for block printing and there are lots to choose from including Speedball, Jacquard, Versatex, Permaset (really not a big fan!) and Blick.
 They're generally water-based inks but washable after heat setting.
 These are not my favorite type of inks, but of the group, I think that Speedball is the best.
 If you're still inclined to go the screen printing ink route, you might read the reviews of the most popular screen-printing inks for fabric on Amazon.
 If you do give screen printing inks a try I've found that foam brayers can improve the results, as can letting the ink sit on the glass slab for a few minutes to dry (and thicken) a little.

 In terms of the actual blocks for carving, I use battleship gray linoleum, purchased in large sheets that I then cut down to size.
 Sometimes I glue and mount them to sheets of plywood.

-If you're interested, I've also posted information on buying linocut supplies.
+If you're interested, I've also got a tutorial page on buying linocut tools and supplies.